The distribution of syntactic dependency distances: Results

 \subsection{Speed of decay}

-The speed of decay in a geometric distribution can be computed from its $q$ parameter as $\log q(1-q)$, that is the slope of the curve in log-linear scale (refer to section \ref{subsec:slope_q} for the full derivation).
-Figure \ref{fig:q_plot} shows that such slope becomes steeper (more negative) as $q$ increases, and we thus refer to $q$ as the 'slope parameter' of a geometric curve, quantifying the speed of probability decay.
-Thus, $q_1$ and $q_2$ are the slope parameters of Models 3-4.
-Concerning Models 6-7, the slope of the first power-law regime is approximated through a geometric curve, as explained in section \ref{subsec:slope_q}.
-For each language in which a two-regime model is the best, we consider $q_1$, $q_2$, and their ratio $\frac{q_1}{q_2}$, where the latter quantity is computed to establish which slope is steeper.
+Recall that $q_1$ and $q_2$ are the slope parameters of Models 3-4, which quantify the speed of probability decay.
+For each language in which a two-regime model is the best, we consider $q_1$, $q_2$, and their ratio $q_1/q_2$, where the latter quantity is computed to establish which slope is steeper.
+It has been suggested that the probability decay is slower in the 2nd regime \parencite{ref:Ferrer-i-Cancho2004,Ferrer2017d}.
+When Models 6-7 are the best models, we estimate $q_1$ of the first regime by fitting the corresponding double exponential model (Model 3 or 4).
 When we refer to a slope, we refer to its absolute value.

-Where the best model has two regimes, the slope parameters estimated are fairly stable across languages and show a clear pattern, with probability in the first regime consistently decaying faster compared to the second one.
-We observe this in figure \ref{fig:mixed_n_slopes} and table \ref{tab:mixed_n_slopes}, noticing that the ratio $\frac{q_1}{q_2}$ is larger than 1 for every language and annotation style, and that $q_1$ and $q_2$ have a quite small standard deviation.
-Standard deviation values are the same for the two parameters, but $q_2$ takes much lower values, meaning that it is relatively more variable than $q_1$.
+Where the best model has two regimes, the estimated slope parameters for each regime are fairly similar across languages (\autoref{fig:mixed_n_slopes} and \autoref{tab:mixed_n_slopes}).
+In addition, notice that the ratio $q_1/q_2$ is larger than 1 for every language and annotation style, and that $q_1$ and $q_2$ have a quite small standard deviation {(\autoref{tab:mixed_n_slopes}).
+Standard deviation values are practically the same for the two parameters, but $q_2$ takes much lower values, meaning that it is relatively more variable than $q_1$.
 Moreover -- as in the case of the break-point parameter -- median and mean values are virtually the same, for both $q_1$ and $q_2$ and independently of annotation style.
-Figure \ref{fig:mixed_n_slopes} (a) also shows that the slope estimated in the first regime on PUD is significantly lower than the one estimated in PSUD.
-In figure \ref{fig:fixed_n_slopes} we can observe how the pattern observed in the relation between the slopes holds also for the overwhelming majority of sentence lengths within a language, with few exception found for very short sentence length.
+The slope estimated in the first regime in PUD is significantly lower than the one estimated in PSUD (\autoref{fig:mixed_n_slopes} (a)).
+Moreover, the estimated slopes show a clear pattern, with probability in the first regime consistently decaying faster compared to the second one.
+This pattern holds for the overwhelming majority of sentence lengths within a language, with a few exceptions found for very short sentences (\autoref{fig:fixed_n_slopes}).